dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 ####Check the output

-You can check that the job is submitted in the ccmaster dashboard.
+You can check that the job is submitted in the Command Center dashboard.
+Monitor the job using Command Center -> MapReduce Job Monitor

-Browse the hadoop file system and check the output directory.
+Browse the hadoop file system and check for the output directory.

 The output directory should contain the part-r-0000-file.

 Use the following command to see the output.